 In neither aspect is the technology in its current forms perfect, but it has improved quickly and substantially enough that the challenges are not insurmountable, and the basic functionality that blockchain provides is clear.
-While there have been several hacking incidents on blockchains (the most notable one being the hack on Decentralized Autonomous Organization (DAO) on Ethereum blockchain) and Bitcoin mining seems to waste electricity, these can be addressed by improving the protocol design.6 Storing wealth in centralized database is even riskier, and going to court or arbitration to reach consensus is likely to cost a magnitude higher for parties involved in a dispute on payment.
-Rather than analyzing the technical details and refinements of various protocols, this paper focuses on the economic implications of decentralized consensus, and the natural process that accompanies it - information distribution.
+While there have been several hacking incidents on blockchains (the most notable one being the hack on Decentralized Autonomous Organization (DAO) on Ethereum blockchain) and Bitcoin mining seems to waste electricity, these can be addressed by improving the protocol design.
+Storing wealth in centralized database is often riskier, and going to court or arbitration to reach consensus is likely to cost a magnitude higher for parties involved in a dispute on payment.